Skip to content

 By andrewwalsh

-Learning Circles: Culturally Safer Terminology is part of a video series exploring Indigenous perspectives on psychological health and safety in the workplace.
-Created to support employers and workers across BC’s tourism and hospitality industry, this series is a partnership between Len Pierre Consulting, go2HR, and the Canadian Mental Health Association (CMHA).
-In this session, we focus … Continued
+Learning Circles: From Awareness to Advocacy in the Workplace is part of a video series exploring Indigenous perspectives on psychological health and safety in the workplace.
+Created to support employers and workers across BC’s tourism and hospitality industry, this series is a partnership between Len Pierre Consulting, go2HR, and CMHA BC.
+In this session, we explore … Continued

 By andrewwalsh